Hennepin County’s Climate Action Plan

 Greenhouse gas emission trends in Hennepin County

-This chart shows the county's previous greenhouse gas emission goals and progress toward meeting those goals.
+This chart shows the county's previous and current greenhouse gas emission goals and progress toward meeting those goals.

 How the plan was developed